Website291/HASHAN-MD/README.md

-# PRABATH--MD
+# HASHAN--MD
 <br>

 ## HASHAN-MD 👨‍💻 🇱🇰 - A Javascript WhatsApp User Bot

 **Important Notice:**

-We regret to inform you that our previous repository, [PRABATH-MD](https://github.com/prabathLK/PRABATH-MD), was banned by GitHub.
+We regret to inform you that our previous repository, [HASHAN-MD](https://github.com/prabathLK/PRABATH-MD), was banned by GitHub.
 To continue our project, we have created this new repository.

 We sincerely apologize for the inconvenience this may have caused and appreciate your understanding and support.